Eaglewatch – San Carlos

-Miss pickle was stocked as if royalty was going on safari.
-We began to set camp in a postage stamp flat spot as far away from the main mass of the dump surrounding us.
-The talcum powder dirt road just twenty feet away.
-We were here.
-Our first eagle nest watch and there was no turning back.
+I was not joking when I said lamb.
+Miss pickle is stocked as if royalty was going on safari.
+We begin to set camp in a postage stamp sized, flat spot as far away from the main mass of the dump surrounding us.
+The talcum powder dirt road is just twenty feet away.
+We are here.
+Our first eagle nest watch and there is no turning back.

-I managed to get this gig almost as a fluke.
-I am not a trained biologist.
-I am a left-brained trades person.
-But in the fall of my 47th year I discovered something missing while driving down the city streets of Tucson.
-I didn’t have a clue what I was doing here.
-And then I spied a pretty beat 1971 VW Westy parked in front of a dealership with a for sale sign.
-Mind you I wasn’t looking to buy it as I already lived with a precious 1978 named Miss Pickle.
+I was driving down Broadway when I spied a pretty beat 1971 VW Westy parked in front of a dealership with a for sale sign.
+Mind you I wasn’t looking to buy it as I already lived with a precious 1978 Westfalia named Miss Pickle.
 I just wondered why, whoever owned her, was willing to part with her?
-Inside the dealership of new fancy versions of the bug, and Jettas I did not expect to find a reasonable answer, but the side benefit of stopping to ask why became my journey to eagles.
+Miss Pickle immediately made a turn into the parking lot.
+Inside the dealership of new fancy versions of the bug, and Jettas I did not expect to find a reasonable answer, but at leSt I was bold enough tot risk the ask.
+This unexpected turn turned out to be the beginning of my journey to eagles.

 A salesman.
-Yep that is what I said – a car salesman was selling his old VW.
+Yep – that is what I said – a car salesman was selling his old VW.
 I asked him if he ever really spent time in her, in the element of nature she was designed for.
 With that question, my life changed.
 His eyes lit up – it was like talking to a different person than the one before me dressed slick and ready to make a deal.

 He told me of a season he had spent monitoring bald eagles for the state of Arizona.
 Camping in some semi-remote desertscape, he was paid to keep an eye on one breeding pair of adult eagles.
 I had never heard of such a thing before.
 Someone… much less a bureaucracy, was willing to pay me to go camping?